-This project will support young teenage mothers with entrepreneurship skills.
-These are women and girls who have forcefully being married at a young age because they could continue with their education.
+This project will support young teenage girls with entrepreneurship skills.
+These are girls who have dropped out of school and cannot continue with their education and some have been forcefully married.

 Kibera slum is the second largest urban slum in sub-sahara Africa and it is home to over 300,000 people.
 It is estimated that a family of 5 in Kibera live under 2 dollars a day.
 This makes it difficult for most families to pay school fees, hence they end up dropping out of school. it is estimated that 80% of boys in Kibera graduate from high school compared to 47% of girls.
 Most of the girls who do not complete school are left vulnerable and they get married at very early age.